SRombauts/SimplexNoise/README.md

   based on the integer parts of its (x,y,z) coordinate values, placed them onto a simplicial grid (think triangles instead of squares, pyramids instead of cubes...)
   [Ken Perlin original references](http://www.csee.umbc.edu/~olano/s2002c36/ch02.pdf)

+## Coherent noise

+A coherent noise is a type of smooth pseudorandom noise with following properties:.
+- same input will always return the same output.
+- small change of the input will produce small change of the output.
+- large change of the input will produce random change of the output.

+## Fractal noise / Fractional Brownian Motion

+Fractional Brownian Motion (fBm) is the summation of successive octaves of coherent noise, each with higher frequency and lower amplitude.

+- Frequency of an octave of noise is the "width" of the pattern
+- Amplitude of an octave of noise it the "height" of its feature
+- Lacunarity specifies the frequency multipler between successive octaves (typically 2.0).
+- Persistence is the loss of amplitude between successive octabes (usually 1/lacunarity).

 ## Code attribution